lindavr/Docs/ContributorGuide/tools-and-setup.md

 ## Install a markdown editor

-We author content using simple "markdown" notation in the files, rather than complex "markup" (HTML, XML, etc.).
+Recall that content is authored in a simple "markdown" notation in the files, rather than complex "markup" (HTML, XML, etc.).
 So, you'll need to install a markdown editor.

 - **Atom**: GitHub's Atom Markdown editor: [http://atom.io](http://atom.io).
 It does not require a license for business use, and has spell check.
 After installation, you'll also need to set a few things up:
   - Atom defaults to using 2 spaces for tabs, but Markdown expects 4 spaces.
-If you leave it at the default of two, your article will look great in local preview, but not when it’s imported into Azure.
+If you leave it at the default of two, your article will look great in local preview, but not when it’s published.
 So, configure Atom to use 4 spaces - you can find this setting under File>Settings>Editor Settings>Tab Length.
   - You will probably also want to turn on Soft Wrap in this section too, which does the same as "word wrap" in Notepad.
   - To turn on the markdown preview, click Packages>Markdown Preview>Toggle Preview.
 You can use Ctrl-Shift-M to toggle the preview HTML view.
 - **Prose**: This is a lightweight, elegant, on-line, and open source Markdown editor that offers a preview.
 Visit [http://prose.io](http://prose.io) and authorize Prose in your repository.